has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Mathematics is an aesthetic experience, like art or music.
-Without it, the universe is unintelligible.
+> The sciences do not try to explain, they hardly even try to interpret, they mainly make models.
+By a model is meant a mathematical construct which, with the addition of some verbal interpretations, describes observed phenomena.
 >
-> — *Subrahmanyan Chandrasekhar* (Astrophysicist)
+> — *John von Neumann* (Mathematician)
 <!-- /DAILY QUOTE -->